Neum: History

 The construction cost was €420 million, to which the EU contributed by allocating €357 million from Cohesion Policy funds.
 The bridge is among the largest infrastructures in Croatia currently and one of the most substantial EU infrastructural investment ever.
 The work was completed in mid 2022.
 The EU is also funding supporting infrastructure, such as the construction of access roads, including tunnels, bridges and viaducts, the building of an 8 km-long bypass near the town of Ston and upgrading works on the existing road D414.

 There are Bosniak plans to convert Neum to a freight port, contrary to the wishes of the local population and international laws and agreements concerning the ecologically significant and protected Bay of Mali Ston, of which Bay of Neum is a part.
 There are plans to build a seaport, rail and a motorway and thus the Croatian bridge must have a high clearance according to the view of Bosnia and Herzegovina's Bosniak political parties.
 Due to the above, the Republic of Croatia has significantly increased the height of the bridge by adapting it to ships whose dimensions cannot enter the Bay of Neum at all.
 Today the main freight port for Bosnia and Herzegovina is Ploče (in Croatia) farther north, which has a railway to Bosnia and Herzegovina.

 Climate

-The climate of the area is Mediterranean, characterized by mild winters and dry summers, with three times more rain in the rainier than in the drier months, during which the mean precipitation does not exceed 40 mm.
+Neum has a borderline humid subtropical climate (Köppen climate classification: Cfa) and hot-summer mediterranean climate (Köppen climate classification: Csa), because only one summer month has a mean precipitation not exceeding 40 mm and summer receives significant precipitation, despite the Mediterranean precipitation pattern.
+As a typical feature of the Mediterranean precipitation pattern, the mean precipitation in winter is three times higher than the mean precipitation in summer.
 The mean yearly precipitation observed is of 1316 mm.
 The dominant winds come from the north, north-east and north-west.
 The average sea temperature (as observed in Neum) ranges from 13 °C in January to 28 °C in July and August.

-Vegetation is the evergreen Mediterranean type, and subtropical flora (palm trees, agaves, cacti) grow in Neum and its surroundings.
+The natural vegetation is evergreen Mediterranean flora, and subtropical flora (palm trees, agaves, cacti) grow in Neum and its surroundings.